BY: Troy Murphy |January 2014

-As humans, seated in the conscious mind is empowerment.
-We can choose.
-Our choices bless and curse our lives.
-We must believe we can act against motivational pushes; if not we are no more than a dried reed in the wind.
-Housed within the broken soul, tormented by destructive emotions, are morsels of goodness often obscured by ugly action.
+We can act against motivational pushes; we are more than a dried reed being pushed by the wind.
+Housed within the broken soul, tormented by destructive emotions, are morsels of goodness obscured by ugly action.
 The hidden wholesomeness requires careful nurturing to break through the crusty soil of the sensitive ego, to discover the missing joys.
-Somewhere during development, some minds deviate from healthy paths, drifting into self-perpetuating cycles of darkness, lost in self-deception.
-The misrepresentation of reality confuses the emotions, sending mixed messages of right and wrong.
-Image protecting justifications swoop down to protect self-images while supporting the soul-destroying paths with cockeyed lies.
+Somewhere during lengthy human development, many people deviate from healthy paths, drifting into self-perpetuating cycles of darkness, lost in deception.
+Their subsequent misrepresentation of reality confuses the emotions, sending mixed messages of right and wrong.
+Image protecting justifications swoop in to protect positive self-images while supporting the soul-destroying paths with cockeyed lies.

-With mindfulness, we acknowledge the role of faulty expectations, we’re not free from discomfort, but lessen the impacts of reality, processing emotions and the disturbing events in constructive and life-giving manners.
-This is a life empowered; the foundation of well-being—a life of feeling, connecting and accepting.
+With mindfulness, we acknowledge the role of faulty expectations, accepting the normal discomforts of an unpredictable world.
+Mindfulness examines the emotions flowing through our bodies without wishful escape or damaging corrective action.
+A power comes to those able to experience from a dispassionate position, exploring the self without despair.
+The goal must change.
+We can’t expect to escape the pangs of life but must work for the resilience to absorb the impacts of reality, processing emotions and the disturbing events in a constructive life-giving manner.
+This is empowered; the foundation of well-being—a life of feeling, connecting and accepting.

 Flourishing Life Society Website search: